Applying to the Honors Foundations Program

 Students who think they may qualify should apply near the end of their first full semester at WVU, or over the Winter Recess.
 Students must include a copy of their transcript (an unofficial copy is acceptable — go to your unofficial transcript page in STAR and print the page as a PDF to save the transcript).

 Applications will be reviewed before the first official day of classes for the new semester so that students may adjust their schedules pending admission.

 Any student class of 2021 and later who is transferring to WVU and has earned fewer than 20 credit hours as a full-time student and has maintained a 3.7 cumulative GPA without an I or W on their transcript may submit an application for membership to the Honors College.

-Freshmen transfer students with 20-34 credit hours and a 3.7 cumulative GPA who are interested in joining the Honors College must request an appointment with Assistant Dean Damien Clement.
+Freshmen transfer students with 20-34 credit hours and a 3.7 cumulative GPA who are interested in joining the Honors College must request an appointment with Associate Dean Damien Clement.